 The route of exposure should be provided for each substance.
 If multiple routes are used for the same substance please tick all routes that apply and the ‘multiple’ box.
 If other routes of exposure please tick the ‘other’ box and write in the route next to that.
 Note oral = ingested, snorted = insufflated.

 If information is available on the source of the substance in question please record that in these columns.

+These should be results taken at (or as soon as possible after) admission, usually from the ED records.

+Specify A for an arterial and V for a venous blood gas sample

+Specify the inspired oxygen for the blood gas sample, e.g. Air, 100% etc.

 Persisting symptoms or laboratory findings are defined as those that are still present when this form is filled in.